jvm-bloggers/jvm-bloggers/README.md

 Application is written using Java 8, Spring Boot, Liquibase, Akka and JPA, running on PostgreSQL database.
 Currenly it runs on a server hosted by [SoftwareMill](http://SoftwareMill.com).

+To import the project into IDE first execute `./gradlew eclipse` or `./gradlew idea` (depending on your IDE) to generate project files and import them into IDE.

 ## Local development setup: Option A (without Docker)